Turn Your Old iPad Into a Dedicated Ebook Reader

 If your eyes need a break (or you want to read while doing dishes), your old iPad is a solid audiobook player:

-• Spotify — some audiobooks are now available on Spotify
+• Spotify – some audiobooks available, but requires iOS 16.1

 Old iPad vs. Kindle: Honest Comparison